NormLorenz/solidjs-playground/READMETOO.md

 - refactor differences between components and functions
 - figure out why we are loading so much stuff on startup
 - what the hell is the server component?
-- get rid of the users page and replace it with the about page
+- ~~get rid of the users page and replace it with the about page~~
-- move home page logo to assets
+- ~~move home page logo to assets~~
+- to do list
+- resized menu not working
+- menu drop down not working
+- build a footer fragment
+- build a navigation fragment

 A general Component has no implicit children prop.
 If desired, you can specify one as in Component<{name: String, children: JSX.Element}>.